-The birthplace of Humanity & Inclusion, Thailand hosts large numbers of refugees from Myanmar.
+The birthplace of HI, Thailand hosts large numbers of refugees from Myanmar.
 The organisation works in the refugee camps, providing prostheses to victims of anti-personnel mines and raising awareness of the threat from these weapons, promoting the inclusion of vulnerable people and people with disabilities in their communities and improving the living conditions of children in refugee camps.

 Supporting an amputee, Thailand - Humanity & Inclusion | © Erika Pineros / HI

 Since 1996, the organisation focuses its action on nine Burmese refugee camps and on the neighbouring Thai villages.
 It enhances the self-reliance of people with disabilities by supplying locally-produced prostheses and adapted devices (orthoses, crutches, walkers, special seats, etc.).
 Physiotherapy is offered to victims of anti-personnel mines, to children with cerebral palsy, and to adults who have suffered a stroke.

-Pending the clearance of landmines from the border areas between Myanmar and Thailand, Humanity & Inclusion is raising refugees’ awareness of the dangers posed by mines and other explosive remnants of war.
+Pending the clearance of landmines from the border areas between Myanmar and Thailand, HI is raising refugees’ awareness of the dangers posed by mines and other explosive remnants of war.
 These awareness-raising actions should reduce the risks they will face when they will return to Myanmar.